brockmanmatt/sandbox/README.md

 The sandbox is used as a simple environment that is set up for developers to start up a small react project easily.
 Please do not make any changes on this repo unless it will be a default for the sandbox.
 If interviewing please make a fork of the repo and create a branch, create a pull request when finished and please avoid squashing your commits.

 ## Requirements
-Before you run anything in sandbox be sure that you already have [node installed](https://nodejs.org/en/download/) on your system.
+1. Before you run anything in sandbox be sure that you already have [node installed](https://nodejs.org/en/download/) on your system.
+2. Make sure you have an editor ready for Javascript development.
+We primarily use VSCode, but as long as your IDE has good JS support you should be ready!

 ## Getting started
 Take the following steps to get the app running on your local machine.